syednadeembe/project_sessions/session-5/README.txt

 kubectl get endpoints

 ### Under Service Discovery
+<dont only on labsetup
+- edit the configmap of coredns to add logs and debug sections and then rollout kubectl -n kube-system rollout restart deployment coredns >
 ### What enables a pod to find and communicate with each other without hardcoding IP
 - CoreDNS : maps service names to IPs
 - Headless Services : no cluster IP, returns pod IPs instead